GreedYLearner1146/HELA-VFA/README.md

 The link to our paper can be found at https://openaccess.thecvf.com/content/WACV2024/papers/Lee_HELA-VFA_A_Hellinger_Distance-Attention-Based_Feature_Aggregation_Network_for_Few-Shot_Classification_WACV_2024_paper.pdf

+**This repo is still updating as of current.
+Stay tune for latest changes**

 ## Table of Results (For miniImageNet) ##

 The selected methods are evaluated on the miniImageNet and are based on the approaches by Roy et.al. `FeLMi : Few shot Learning with hard Mixup' [1].
 For the tabulated results on CIFAR-FS, tieredImageNet and FC-100, please see our original conference paper.
 The few-shot evaluation utilized are the 5-way-1-shot and 5-way-5-shot approach.